 Establishing a service recovery workflow for the holiday season may seem like a stretch, but it doesn’t have to be.
 With the help of VoC data, which agents use to self-correct between coaching and QA sessions, you could temporarily assign one or more team leaders to service recovery.
 You could also have agents follow up with customers directly.

-Either way, reaching out to customers within minutes of a failed interaction is an unusual step.
+Either way, reaching out to customers within minutes of a failed interaction can be a major differentiator (and revenue driver) for your business.
 It’s something they will take notice of and likely want to share with others.
 And rest assured, the benefits to your brand will continue long after the season’s over.

 The More You Know, the Better You’ll Weather the Season

 Leading retailers get their houses in order long before the holiday rush begins.
-Using these four questions as a guide, you’re sure to be ready you’re sure to be ready for a less chaotic, more profitable season.
+Using these four questions as a guide, you’re sure to be ready for a less chaotic, more profitable season.